Choco-tastic guide to what’s on in London this Easter 2015

 - Throughout April : Hot Cross Bunny @ Bunnychow

 South African street food eaterie Bunnychow are launching a special Easter dish.
 Their own take on the hot cross bun will feature a hollowed out raisin soaked bun with orange rind, with a choice of raspberry jam or warm chocolate filling and clotted cream.
 Bunnychow, 74 Wardour Street, Soho, W1F 0TE.
 Nearest tube: Oxford Circus, Piccadilly Circus or Leicester Square.
 For more information, visit the Bunnychow website.
 Read Metro Girl’s review of Bunnychow here.

 Also remember the British Museum, National Gallery, National Portrait Gallery, Tate Britain, Tate Modern, V&A Museum, Science Museum, and Natural History Museum are all free at any time.

-Posted on 28 March 2015, in Activities, Entertainment, Festivals, Grub, London, Tourist Attractions and tagged April 2015, Easter, Easter Holidays, families, london, nightlife, school holidays, Things to do in London, What's On Guide.
+Posted on 28 Mar 2015, in Activities, Entertainment, Festivals, Grub, London, Tourist Attractions and tagged Easter, Easter Holidays, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 4 Comments.